Huegoxaga/notes/networking/README.md

 - Intelligent - only exchange info between different networks, it is the gateway in most cases
 - Many Collision Domains
 - Many broadcast Domains
+- Operates using IP addresses
   - It has the ability to assign source and destination mac address according to the source and destination ip addresses if the IP addresses are from different sub networks.
-- router is the only way for traffic goes in and out. it is the gateway and has a routing table.
+- router is the only way for traffic goes in and out. it is the gateway and has a routing table
+  - Routing table is a `Forwarding Information Base` (`FIB`)
-- It works at layer three.
+- It works at layer three (network layer)
+  - It forwards (routes) packets toward the destination
 - Cyclic Redundancy Check(CRC) is the hash value attached to the beginning of the frame for error checking process before data is out and in the LAN.
 It is the job for routers to apply the hash algorithm and check if the hash value matches.
 - Network Address Translation(NAT) is a router features that auto translate LAN IP and WAN IP address according to port number.
 In order to let private IPs share a common public IP because the number of public IPs are limited.
 - Port Forwarding is an application of NAT that redirects a communication request from one address and port number combination to another while the packets are traversing a network gateway, such as a router or firewall.